codeoz-com/codeoz-code-convention/plugin_and_module_naming.md

 ```
 o  : Save to Options.
 Will prefix 'z{ID}_' to the 'Field ID' to get the option name to save to.
 ```

 **Field Type**
 This is the name used to store the option.
 It can be a single value, or an array(example zmulinv_grid\[text_size\])

+**AJAX**
+AJAX field type is handled by Codoz AJAX code.
+It does NOT have a 'Data Type' or 'Field ID'

 **Examples 1**
 For example, the following string is for a 'Radio Button', and it's value should be saved to the Option with name 'zppas_my_option'.
 The part of the name up until